Gray Whale Facts

-The Gray Whale ranks as a remarkable cetacean, yet, sadly, they also constitute a highly threatened one, as well.
+- Firstly, the magnificent Gray Whale ranks as a remarkable cetacean.
+But sadly, this remarkable species also constitutes a highly threatened one, as well.

-One of their three known populations has already vanished.
+- This holds true partly because one of its three known populations has already vanished.
 This population, endemic to the North Atlantic Ocean, was extirpated by whaling activities in the 18th century.

-Thankfully, this unique whale came under protection in 1947.
-Since that action, the larger of the two remaining populations managed to make a comeback.
+- Thankfully, however, this unique whale came under protection in 1947.
+Since that action, the larger of the two remaining populations has managed to make a comeback.

-This larger group now numbers approximately 20,000 individuals while the smaller group contains fewer than 130 whales.
-Only a handful of females of breeding age has been detected in this group.
+- Further, this larger group now numbers approximately 20,000 individuals while the smaller group contains fewer than 130 whales.
+Also, only a handful of females of breeding age has been detected in this group.
 Thus, scientists fear that this group may soon be extinct as well.

 Gray Whale Physical Description

-The Gray Whale is a large and impressive cetacean, representing a species of baleen whale and the only known extant member of its family.
+Most notably, the gorgeous Gray Whale is a large and impressive cetacean.
+Further, it also represents a species of baleen whale and the only known extant member of its family.

-Sexual dimorphism is present, with males slightly larger in size than females.
-Males attain an average length of 46 ft (14 m).
-Adults weigh about 80,000 lb (36,363 kg).
+Sexual dimorphism is also present, with males slightly larger in size than females.
+Males attain an average length of 46 ft (14 m), and adults weigh about 80,000 lb (36,363 kg).

-Their natural coloring is a dark gray, hence the colloquial name.
-However, most individuals also display gray-white patterns on their bodies which are the result of scarring inflicted by parasites.
+Its natural coloring is a dark gray, hence the colloquial name.
+However, most individuals also display gray-white patterns on the body which occur due to scarring inflicted by parasites.

-Unlike most whales, they do not possess a dorsal fin.
-They possess not one but two blowholes on the top of their head.
-The animal also displays a unique and unusual feature on their upper jaw.
+Yet, unlike most whales, it does not possess a dorsal fin.
+But, it does possess not one but two blowholes on the top of the head.
+The animal also displays a unique and unusual feature on the upper jaw.
 Small depressions line this and each depression contains one short, stiff bristle.
 The purpose (if any) for this remains a mystery.

-The smaller group inhabits the Western Pacific Ocean.
-Their extremely small range extends from southern Korea to the Sea of Okhotsk.
+Firstly, the much smaller group inhabits a small section of the Western Pacific Ocean.
+Its extremely limited range only extends from southern Korea to the Sea of Okhotsk.

-The larger population lives in the Eastern Pacific Ocean, with a range that extends from Baja California to the Bering Sea.
+Secondly, the larger population lives in a much larger portion of the Eastern Pacific Ocean.
+Due to this fact, it inhabits a range that extends from Baja California to the Bering Sea.

-Both populations inhabit coastal regions and engage in seasonal migrations.
-The migratory range of the smaller population is much shorter.
+Yet, both populations inhabit coastal regions and engage in seasonal migrations.
+The migratory range of the smaller population is much shorter, however.
 The larger population migrates an average of 14,000 mi (22,530 km) every year.

-They are filter feeders, primarily preying on small crustaceans such as krill, but have also been known to feed on tube worms.
+Like related species, the animal also evolved as a filter feeder.
+It mainly preys on small crustaceans such as krill, but has also been known to feed on tube worms.

-Their only apparent natural predators are orcas, and their lifespan can reach as much as 70 years.
+Finally, its only apparent natural predators are orcas, and its lifespan can reach as much as 70 years.